-A student who misses the midterm test should email me within 48 hours to inform me of their absence.
+A student who misses the midterm or final test should email the professor within 48 hours to inform me of their absence.
 Students who have a valid medical, personal, family or other unavoidable reason for missing a test should provide documentation in a sealed envelope directly to myself at the next class following the test.
+Students with a valid reason for missing a test will be granted permission to write a makeup test.
+The format of the makeup test may not be the same as the original test.
 Four types of official medical documentation are acceptable: